aimadhas/TodolistReactproject/README.md

 # Todo List
 This is a simple Todo List app created using React.
-It allows users to create, edit, and delete tasks, and mark them as completed.
+It allows users to create, Filter theme, and delete tasks, and mark them as completed.
 # Features
 - Create new tasks
 - Delete tasks